Property Damage Claims

 Resolving property damage claims can be complex and frustrating.
 You have already been a victim of property damage, whether it be theft, flooding or other disaster.
 Now, the claims process has you feeling like a victim again.

 Insurance companies have deep pockets, yet they are reluctant to give money to those who fill those pockets.
 They may take their time settling your claim, offer you an under-evaluated settlement or deny your claim entirely all to protect their bottom line.
-It’s advised you contact an insurance lawyer if you feel your insurance company has mistreated you.
+It’s advised you contact an skilled Texas property insurance claims lawyer if you feel your insurance company has mistreated you.

 - Types of Property Claims We Handle